EtoileScintillante/opengl-drone-shooter/README.md

 <img src="https://github.com/EtoileScintillante/opengl-fps/blob/master/doc/player_bbox/front_side.png" width="200" height="210" alt="bounding box player" />

 There is also an ‘aim assist’ option, if this is turned on there will be a red cross rendered in the center of the screen.
+The aim assist cross is meant to represent the direction of the bullet.
+However, the direction of the bullet is the player's front vector, which is not exactly the same as the center of the screen.
+It is for this reason that the aim assist might seem a bit off sometimes (especially when standing far away from the enemy) but it is still nice to have.
 #### Aim assist on
 <img src="https://github.com/EtoileScintillante/opengl-fps/blob/master/doc/aim_assist_on.png" width="400" height="250" alt="aim assist on" />